Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

-A. The director may assess a civil penalty against a person who violates this chapter or a rule adopted pursuant to this chapter in an amount of not to exceed five hundred dollars for each violation.
+A. The director may assess a civil penalty against a person who violates this chapter or a rule adopted pursuant to this chapter in an amount of not more than $1,000 for each violation, which may be assessed for each resident or patient who the department determines was impacted by the violation.
 Each day that a violation occurs constitutes a separate violation.

 B. The director may issue a notice of assessment that shall include the proposed amount of the assessment.
 A person may appeal the assessment by requesting a hearing pursuant to title 41, chapter 6, article 10.
 1 When an assessment is appealed, the director shall take no further action to enforce and collect the assessment until after the hearing.

-C. In determining the civil penalty pursuant to subsection A of this section, the department shall consider the following:
+C. In determining the amount of the civil penalty pursuant to subsection A of this section, the department shall establish a model in rule that considers the following:

 1. Repeated violations of statutes or rules.